 Cumulative effects may results following exposure .
 May produce discomfort of the respiratory system .
+Eye contact may produce serious damage &.
+May possibly affect fertility .
 May possibly be harmful to the foetus / embryo .

 REACH - Art.
 57-59: The mixture does not contain Substances of Very High Concern (SVHC) at the SDS issue date.